 “This country is in the midst of a floral revolution.”

-This statement is from The New York Times T Magazine and yet could as easily have been from any of our UK presses in 2017 ~ our time is coming.
+This statement is from the New York Times and yet could as easily have been from any of our presses in 2018.

-Locally grown, seasonal and exquisitely beautiful flowers are making waves this side of the pond too… it is a quiet revolution gaining voice and we are just beginning to be heard…
+Locally grown seasonal and exquisitely beautiful flowers are making waves this side of the pond too… it is a quiet revolution which is beginning to be heard…

-To me, just as home-grown strawberries in summer taste a thousand times more indulgent than those flown in from around the world and chilled in a supermarket refrigerator in February, so too do mass-produced flowers flown in from overseas lack a certain essence of being.
+It strikes me that, just as home grown strawberries picked in the height of summer taste so much more indulgent and gorgeous than those flown in from around the world and chilled in a supermarket refrigerator in February – flowers flown in from overseas lack a certain essence of being.

-They are pretty but the scent, the quirkiness and the individuality have been bred out, the longevity and uniformity bred in.
+They are pretty, but the scent, the quirkiness and the individuality have been bred out, the longevity and uniformity bred in for ease of transportation.

-I’ve loved flowers since I was a small girl.
-The flowers in my grandfather’s garden were as beautiful and as fragrant as the strawberries were delicious in the height of summer.
+I’ve loved flowers since I was a small girl, the flowers in my grandfathers garden were as beautiful and fragrant as the strawberries were delicious in the height of summer.

-This quiet floral revolution says no to sameness and year-round availability and instead stretches outspread, welcoming arms to slow-living, intentionality and embracing the moment.
+This quiet floral revolution says no, to sameness and year round availability and instead stretches outspread arms to slow living, intentionality and embracing the moment.

 This revolution says yes to enjoying something only in its season, to longing for it for months on end and to finding that it smells more glorious and is more beautiful than we remembered.

-Flowers are so special because of their fleeting nature, and by trying to prolong that ‘specialness’ by flying it in from all over the world we lose the very things that make them wonderful.
+Flowers are their most special because of they’re fleeting nature, and by trying to prolong that ‘specialness’ by flying it in from all over the world we lose the very things that make them wonderful.

-Half of the joy in flowers is that we look forward to their arrival and appreciate what we have for those fleeting days, weeks or months that we get to bring some of them into our homes or hold them in our bouquets…
+Half of the joy of flowers — to me at least is that we look forward to their arrival and appreciate what we have for those fleeting days, weeks or months that we get to bring some of them into our homes or hold them in our bouquets…

-The smell of sweet peas and garden roses, rosemary, lavender, mint and peonies all muddled together is how I most strongly remember my wedding day, and if in the summer I happen upon any of those when I’m going about my business I stop in my tracks and am transported to that moment when my husband said ‘I do’.
+The smell of sweet peas, garden roses, rosemary, lavender, mint and peonies muddled together is how I most strongly remember my wedding day, and if in the summer I happen upon any one of those when I’m just going about my business I stop in my tracks and am transported to that moment when my husband said ‘I do’.
 Scent is a powerful thing and for me the slow flowers movement is all wrapped in that.

-I’m going to make the most of every home-grown flower in its rightful season that I possibly can, and welcome you to join us in the studio to create designs of your own too, or just to go log on to Flowers from the Farm and find your nearest local flower grower and discover the difference for yourself.
+I’m going to make the most of every home grown flower in its rightful season that I possibly can, and welcome you to join me in the studio to create designs of your own too, or just to go log on to Flowers from the Farm and find your nearest local flower grower and discover the difference for yourself.

-This is such an exciting time to be working with flowers – I think our revolution is just beginning… and I don’t think there’ll be any looking back.
+This is such an exciting time to be working with flowers – Our revolution is just beginning… and I don’t think there will be any looking back.